oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 At least now the caller is getting something useful!

-### Handling code exceptions
+### Step 7b: Handling code exceptions
 Helidon has another approach error handling we're going to look at here that does let us get a *lot* of information around the error and why it happened.
 Unfortunately there isn't a simple way for the developer to process that data, but let's see an example of it.

-  8. Navigate to `resources` package and open the file `StorefrontResource.java`
+  1. Navigate to `resources` package and open the file `StorefrontResource.java`

-  9. Locate the reserverStock method and add the annotation `@Fallback(StorefrontFallbackHandler.class)`
+  2. Locate the reserverStock method and add the annotation `@Fallback(StorefrontFallbackHandler.class)`

   ```java
 	@POST